 Its many names are partly an outgrowth of this plant’s universality.
 It will grow in protected salt marshes wherever they are found, on all continents except Antarctica.
 Most people think of salicornia as a seaside thing, and, yes, it is most common at the shore.
-But species of this plant grow widely in the alkali marshes of Utah and the rest of the Great Basin, near salty springs in upstate New York, and in the alkali marshes in Manitoba; I saw some salicornia growing on the edge of the marshes when I went duck hunting at Silverback Lodge last year.
+But species of this plant grow widely in the alkali marshes of Utah and the rest of the Great Basin, near salty springs in upstate New York, and in the alkali marshes in Manitoba.

 Once you spot salicornia, you will never forget it, or mistake it for anything else.
 It doesn’t look like it ought to be eaten.
 The plant looks (and is) prehistoric: no leaves, just a sprawling, succulent series of many-jointed fingers reaching for sunlight while their feet are bathed in sand and salt water.

 Oddly, however, salicornia would rather be in your garden.
 You can buy seeds for it, and I grew it one year.
 The plant loses a lot of its salty tang in sweet soil, but it grows much larger and fuller than it does in the salt marsh.
 Apparently salicornia has staked out terrain otherwise inhospitable to other plants as its favored growing spot.
 Why it cannot compete with other plants in nicer neighborhoods is a mystery.

 Many of you already know about sea beans, which is the newest, trendiest name for salicornia; by most accounts, the “sea bean” moniker is an outgrowth of the restaurant trade.
 Salicornia is in no way a bean, but it does have that nice snap like a good green bean.
 You can buy it in many farmer’s markets along the coasts and in major cities, and Earthy Delights sells salicornia online (if you click through, use the search function to find them).